 - 3.7 Given the character of this area, the rear of the site is in very close proximity to the rear of other buildings on Kirby Street and Saffron Hill.
-As a result, there is already significant overlooking from the site onto the rear of the properties fronting Saffron Hill, particularly towards 104-105 and 106-109 Saffron Hill. - 3.8 The accompanying photomontage shows the views from existing office windows on the 4th floor looking towards the rear of the properties on Saffron Hill.
-As can be seen, the existing high degree of overlooking is not only from this site, but also from other neighbouring buildings onto the residential and commercial buildings on Saffron Hill.
+As a result, there is already significant overlooking from the site onto the rear of the properties fronting Saffron Hill., - 3.8 The accompanying photomontage shows the views from existing office windows on the 2nd floor looking towards the rear of the properties on Saffron Hill.
+As it can be seen, the existing high degree of overlooking is not only from this site, but also from other neighbouring buildings onto the residential and commercial buildings on Saffron Hill.
 It is considered, therefore, than the introduction of a terrace in this location will not worsen this level of overlooking. - 3.9 Nevertheless, careful consideration has been given to protecting the privacy and amenity of neighbouring occupiers as far as can be achieved in this dense urban context.